EgoLLC/EgoLLC.github.io/README.md

 # EgoLLC
 Privacy Policy
-Our Privacy Policy explains:
+Our Privacy Policy explains:<br>
-● What information we collect and why we collect it.
+● What information we collect and why we collect it.<br>
-● How we use that information.
+● How we use that information.<br>
-● Information that we collect
+● Information that we collect<br>

 We collect information to provide better services to all of our users.
 Information that we get about you from other services Such as Google Analytics, Firebase, Google Play, Yandex,